Stability AI

-Stability AI Ltd is a UK-based artificial intelligence company, best known for its text-to-image model Stable Diffusion.
+Stability AI Ltd is a UK-based artificial intelligence company, founded in 2019, best known for its text-to-image model Stable Diffusion and headquartered in London, England.

 History and founding

 Stability AI was founded in 2019 by Emad Mostaque and Cyrus Hodes.

 In August 2022 Stability AI rose to prominence with the release of its source and weights available text-to-image model Stable Diffusion.

+Stability AI had an office in Freiburg im Breisgau until stability AI´s financial problems during 2023 caused employees to leave the company and found Black Forest Labs in 2024.

 On March 23, 2024, Emad Mostaque stepped down from his position as CEO.
 The board of directors appointed COO, Shan Shan Wong, and CTO, Christian Laforte, as the interim co-CEOs of Stability AI.

 On June 25, 2024, Prem Akkaraju, former CEO of visual effects company Weta Digital, was appointed CEO of the company.

 Funding and investors

 A notable milestone in the company's funding history was a $101 million investment round led by Coatue and Lightspeed Venture Partners, with O’Shaughnessy Ventures LLC also participating.

-On June 25, 2024, alongside announcing Prem Akkaraju as the new CEO, Stability AI also announced they had closed an initial round of investment from world-class investor groups such as Greycroft, Coatue Management, Sound Ventures, Lightspeed Venture Partners, and O’Shaughnessy Ventures.
+On June 25, 2024, alongside announcing Prem Akkaraju as the new CEO, Stability AI also announced they had closed an initial round of investment from world-class investor groups such as Greycroft, Coatue Management, Sound Ventures, Lightspeed Venture Partners, and O'Shaughnessy Ventures.
 Sean Parker, entrepreneur, philanthropist, and former President of Facebook, joined the Stability AI Board as Executive Chairman.
 On September 24, 2024, Stability AI announced that filmmaker, technology innovator, and visual effects pioneer James Cameron had joined its Board of Directors.
+It raised $76 million in Series B funding in 2026, with Universal Music Group, Sony Music Group, Warner Music Group, Electronic Arts, AMD Ventures, and Pacific Alliance Ventures taking part.